ElegantEngineeringTech/laravel-invoices/README.md

     ],
     logo: public_path('/images/logo.png'), // local path or base64 string
     template: "default.layout", // use the default template or use your own
-    templateData: [ // custom date to pass to the template 'color' => '#050038'
+    templateData: [ // custom data to pass to the template 'color' => '#050038'
     ],
 );